wp-plugins/hover-effect/readme.txt

 Step 2: Login to your wordpress website admin panel

-Step 3: Unzip online-booking-engine.zip and Upload online-booking-engine directory to the /wp-content/plugins/ directory
+Step 3: Unzip hover-effect.zip and Upload online-booking-engine directory to the /wp-content/plugins/ directory

 Step 4: Activate the plugin through the 'Plugins' menu in WordPress